AlgoTradingHub/theplatform-book/source/tutorial.md

 ## First start

-Starting language interpreter is the first thing you will be need.
+Starting language interpreter is the first thing you will need.
 So just execute following command in your shell terminal.

 ```o
 $ cargo run --release --bin tachyon